Günter Kuntz: Bundesliga and Career in Austria

-The team of coach Horst Buhtz proved its performance in the 1964–65 season by reaching 10th place.
+The team of coach Horst Buhtz improved its performance in the 1964–65 season by reaching 10th place.
 Kuntz made 20 appearances and contributed seven goals.
 In the following 1965–66 season, Kuntz increased his personal records with 28 appearances with 13 goals, but Neunkirchen were relegated to the Regionalliga at 17th place with Kuntz scoring 22 in his entire career in his Bundesliga career.
 However, the club would quickly win the championship in 1967 and once more achieved promotion to the Bundesliga in the promotion round.
 Kuntz was often in action in the runners' line with Erich Leist and Dieter Schock.
 Coach Željko Čajkovski mostly relied on the formation of Kuntz, Erich Hermesdorf and Wolfgang Gayer in the midfield throughout the 1967–68 season.
 Kuntz recorded 32 games with two goals in the 1967–68 Bundesliga when the Black and Whites from Ellenfeld were relegated back to the Regionalliga in 17th place.
 After relegation, Kuntz moved to Austria to Austria Wien and celebrated winning the title twice in 1969 and 1970.
 He played 53 games for Austria in the league, in which he scored 16 goals.
 In the 1969–70 European Cup, he played in both games against Dynamo Kiev.

 For the 1970–71 season, Kuntz returned to Borussia Neunkirchen in the Regionalliga Südwest and won the championship again with coach Kurt Sommerlatt and the outstanding midfielder Gerd Zewe.
 In the promotion round, however, the veteran, who had recently acted as a libero, made no appearances and shortly retired soon after.

-Personal life
+Personal life and death

-Gunter later married his wife Christa and had two sons: Stefan and Michael.
-The former also became a footballer like his father and also began his career with Neunkirchen with Gunter himself attending the inaugural match of the season.
-He remains active with the club through his involvement in various functions from assistant coach to match committee chairman.
+Kuntz later married his wife, Christa, and had two sons, including Stefan, who also became a footballer.
+Like his father, he also began his career with Neunkirchen, with Gunter himself attending the inaugural match of the season.
+He remained active with the club through his involvement in various functions from assistant coach to match committee chairman.

+Kuntz died on 12 July 2026, at the age of 87.